 Need any help?

 Are you ready to start your practice, but don’t know where to start?
 Or where to find the inspiration?
 The Sketch Journaling course (which I made together with my colleague Anne from GoudenLijntjes) might totally be your thing!
 10 video’s about illustration, handlettering, urban sketching, composition, color theory and much more.
-The workshops is currently in Dutch, but we will release an English edition of the online course soon.
+The workshops is now available in English as well as Dutch.

 Sounds good right?
 Will you join us?